planetguru/remapro/README.md

 *   npm install -g react-native-cli
 *   react-native init renapro

-THen open the xcodeproj into Xcode, select a simulator and hit run.
+Then open the xcodeproj into Xcode, select a simulator and hit run.